Bright pink and refreshing cranberry sorbet, made with fresh cranberries, sugar, cranberry juice, and orange zest.

 - 12 ounces fresh or thawed frozen cranberries (about 3 1/2 cups), washed and drained, stems removed and discarded, bruised or spoiled cranberries discarded

 - 2 cups white cranberry juice

 - 2 teaspoons chopped fresh lime or orange zest

-1 Place cranberries, sugar, water, white cranberry juice, and salt in a saucepan and bring to a boil over high heat.
+1 Cook the cranberries with sugar, water, and cranberry juice: Place cranberries, sugar, water, white cranberry juice, and salt in a saucepan and bring to a boil over high heat.
 Reduce heat to low, cover and simmer for 15 minutes, until all of the berries have popped and the sugar has dissolved.

 For variations, try adding a tablespoon of chopped fresh ginger to the cranberries, or a tablespoon or two of orange zest.